 - large scale natural disasters (floods, hurricanes, etc.)

 - employee fatalities

 - workplace violence

 In the event of a critical incident, EAP can provide outreach, make referrals to appropriate community resources and share educational materials to ease stress and assist the area to recover and return to a stable and productive work environment.
 If you believe your department would benefit from critical incident response services, please contact an EAP Coordinator to schedule an assessment.

 The EAP Lending Library has books and CDs on a wide range of health and wellness issues available for your use at no charge.
-You can access a list of available materials at http://www.librarything.com/ (username: bueap, password: bueap) or call a Coordinator to browse through the library in person.
+In addition, the use of light therapy lamps can be borrowed for up to 2-4 weeks.
+For a listing of books available to borrow please refer to this list.

 - A variety of smoking cessation resources are available to help individuals kick the tobacco habit

 - Our happiness portal webpage presents a wide range of ideas for small, simple changes that will help you manage stress and increase happiness

 - Noontime programs and presentations focusing on a variety of health and wellness issues are offered, learn more by visiting our programs webpage